Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 • Submission of portfolio evidence, such as workplace forms, reports, or documentation relevant to unit outcomes

-This comprehensive approach ensures all learners are assessed fairly, consistently, and in accordance with the unit requirements of the RII41319 Certificate IV in Emergency Response Coordination qualification.
+This comprehensive approach ensures all students are assessed fairly, consistently, and in accordance with the unit requirements of the RII41319 Certificate IV in Emergency Response Coordination qualification.

 Recognition of Prior Learning (RPL) and Credit Transfer (CT)